Learning Goals

 • Discuss information related to programs, services, activities, and support networks available to the QT community (Lifelong Learning).

-• Demonstrate skills for forming healthy, affirming relationships with peers within the QT community (Peer Engagement).
+• Demonstrate skills for forming healthy relationships with peers within the QT community (Peer Engagement).

 • Practice consensual allyship/advocacy when challenging systems that adversely affect the QT community (Social Responsibility).